linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/The Economist a Brave New World.md

 ---
+aliases:
+- Example_Alias_The Economist a Brave New World
+- Alias_68_The Economist a Brave New World.md
+tags:
+- tag_example
+- example_tag
 title: The Economist a Brave New World
 ---

 # The Economist a Brave New World
 ## A Brave New World